The Animals: The Animals (1962–1966)

-In October 1964, the Animals visited New York for concert dates and an appearance on The Ed Sullivan Show.
-They were transported from the airport into Manhattan in a motorcade, chased by shrieking young female fans, consisting of Sunbeam Alpine Series IV top-down convertibles with fashion models riding along.
-The Animals sang "I'm Crying" and "The House of the Rising Sun" to a packed audience of hysterical girls screaming throughout both performances on Sullivan's show.
+In October 1964, the Animals visited New York City for concert dates and an appearance on The Ed Sullivan Show.
+They were transported from the airport into Manhattan in a motorcade consisting of Sunbeam Alpine Series IV top-down convertibles with fashion models riding along.
+The Animals sang "I'm Crying" and "The House of the Rising Sun".
 In December, the MGM film Get Yourself a College Girl was released, featuring the Animals and the Dave Clark Five.
 The Animals sang the Chuck Berry song "Around and Around" in the film.

 By May 1965, the group was starting to feel internal pressures.
 Price left because of personal and musical differences, as well as his fear of flying while on tour.
 He went on to a successful career as a solo artist and with the Alan Price Set.
 Mick Gallagher filled in for Price on keyboards for a short time until Dave Rowberry replaced Gallagher.
-Rowberry was on hand for the hit songs "We Gotta Get Out of This Place" and "It's My Life."
+Rowberry was on hand for the hit songs "We Gotta Get Out of This Place" and "It's My Life".

-The Animals assembled a big band to play at the fifth annual British Jazz and Blues Festival in Richmond.
-The Animals Big Band made their one public appearance on 5 August 1965.
-In addition to Burdon, Rowberry, Valentine, Chandler and Steel, the band featured a brass/horn section of Ian Carr, Kenny Wheeler and Greg Brown on trumpet and Stan Robinson, Al Gay, Dick Morrissey and Paul Carroll on saxophone.

 Many of the Animals' hits originated from Brill Building songwriters recruited by Mickie Most, but the group, and Burdon in particular, felt this to be too creatively restrictive.
-As 1965 ended, the group signed a new deal with their American label MGM Records for the US and Canada and switched to Decca Records for the rest of the world.
+As 1965 ended, the group signed a new deal with their American label MGM Records for the US and Canada, and switched to Decca Records for the rest of the world.
 They also ended their association with Most and began to work with MGM Records producer Tom Wilson, who allowed them more artistic freedom.
 In early 1966, MGM collected the band's hits on The Best of The Animals, and it became their best-selling album in the US.
 In February 1966, Steel left and was replaced by Barry Jenkins.
 A leftover rendition of Goffin–King's "Don't Bring Me Down" was the group's last hit as the Animals.
-The next single, "See See Rider," was credited to Eric Burdon and the Animals.
+The next single, "See See Rider", was credited to Eric Burdon and the Animals.
 By September 1966, the original incarnation of the group had split up.
 Their last batch of recordings was released on the album Animalism in November 1966.

-Burdon began work on a solo album called Eric Is Here, which also featured his UK number-14 solo hit single "Help Me, Girl," which he heavily promoted on TV shows such as Ready Steady Go! and Top of the Pops in late 1966.
+Burdon began work on a solo album called Eric Is Here, which also featured his UK number-14 solo hit single "Help Me, Girl", which he heavily promoted on TV shows such as Ready Steady Go! and Top of the Pops in late 1966.
 Eric Is Here was Burdon's final release for Decca Records.